Kansas Human Rights Commission

 This presentation is designed to promote a common understanding of what constitutes sexual harassment in the workplace, as well as ways to prevent it.
 A variation of this presentation is also available that includes a video that deals with sexual harassment issues and scenarios.

-Public Information Officer Contact Information
+Public Information Program Contact Information

-Feel free to contact the Public Information Officer for more information on events or to schedule a presentation.
+Feel free to contact the Public Information Program for more information on events or to schedule a presentation.
 All presentations can be tailored to the particular needs of the organization requesting the program.
 You can call the main office in Topeka at (785) 296-3206.